SE Palmeiras: Allianz Parque (2014–present)

-Palmeiras's average attendances per year in Copa Libertadores

 Kit

 Palmeiras' first kit consisted of green jerseys, white shorts and green socks.
 Palmeiras' first jersey was blue jersey tribute to Italian National team.
 After that, a green with a horizontal white band, and a white with a red Savoy cross as the crest.
 Palmeiras have played in blue shirts many times as a tribute to the Italian National Team.
 Their supporters are also well known for creating the mancha verde (green stain) of fog and smoke when Palmeiras is entering the pitch.

 From 2007 to 2009 Palmeiras used a third jersey: a light yellow shirt with a dark green shorts and socks, one of the most successful and best sellers from Adidas.

 In 2010 Palmeiras the light yellow jersey became the second jersey, and started using a blue and white shirt, with white shorts, for their third jersey.